beta-kde: Beta Kernel Density Estimation in Python

 | Speed (Prediction) | Fast (Tree-based) | Moderate (Exact summation) |

-โ ๏ธ Important Usage Notes
+⚠️ Important Usage Notes

-- Strict Input Shapes: Input X must be 2D.
-Use X.reshape(-1, 1) for 1D arrays.
-This constraint prevents accidental application of univariate estimators to multivariate data.
+Xmust be 2D.
+UseX.reshape(-1, 1)for 1D arrays.
+This constraint prevents accidental application of univariate estimators to multivariate data. - Computational Complexity: This is an exact kernel method.

-- Raw density (normalized=False) is fast.
+- Raw density (

-- Recommended for datasets with \(N < 50,000\).
+normalized=True) require a one-time integration cost per fitted model. - Recommended for datasets with \(N < 50,000\).

 - Bounds: You must specify bounds if your data is not in \([0, 1]\).
 The estimator handles scaling internally.

-๐ References
+📚 References

 - Chen, S. X. (1999).
 Beta kernel estimators for density functions.
 Computational Statistics & Data Analysis, 31(2), 131-145.